trailcode/webAsmPlay/readme.md

 Currently a handful of C++ libraries have been compiled with Emscripten in this project to run in the browser and run natively.
 The idea is to test a cross platform development environment where an application is developed and debugged both as a web application and a browser application.
-Another goal is to discover the limitations and capabilities of Emscipten web application development.
+Another goal is to discover the limitations and capabilities of Emscripten web application development.
 Cross platform development is achieved using cmake.

 After initial evaluation the next goal of this project is to create a Real-TIme Strategy game using